 These olives are flowering plants or they wouldn’t make olives.
-So you wonder, is in part due to pollen that’s been transferred?
-When the pollen lands on the female portion of the plant and begins to make its way down, the progress is orchestrated by AMP that are also monitoring organisms that are entering the embryo.
+When the pollen lands on the female portion of the plant and begins to make its way down, the progress is orchestrated by antimicrobial peptides that are also monitoring organisms entering the embryo.

-God knows what happens if the wrong microbe are on that pollen.
+God knows what happens if the wrong microbes are on that pollen.
 Do you alter the outcome of that fruit?
-What happens to the overall lifecycle of that plant?
+What happens to the overall life cycle of that plant?
 Maybe you can’t kill a microbe that enters the embryo.
 Maybe that seed becomes weak.
 It’s so complicated.
 These are is not well studied.
 It’s not often that you get a paper with this much behind it- it’s amazing.